 Table 3-3.
-(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+(Continued) Summary of SFEC's evaluation of coho and Chinook MSFs proposed for the 2015 fishery season, for which proposals were submitted by agencies in 2014 (see Table 3-2 for definitions of numeric codes).

-Proposal ID Location non (continued) Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation MSF- WDFW- 29 Willana Bay Recreational 3 1 1 1 1 2 1 1 There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
-Angler surveys and VTRs to get mark rate and sublegal proportion.
-Direct electronic sampling for CWTs.
-MSF- WDFW- 31 Quillayute R system (Bogachiel, Calawah, Dickey, Quillayute, Sol Duc) Recreational 3 3 1 3 3 2 1 1 There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
-Lack of direct sampling; instead CWT composition from electronic sampling in tribal net fishery is used.
+Proposal ID Location on (continued) Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation MSF- WDFW-31 Quillayute R system (Bogachiel, Recreational 3 3 1 3 3 2 1 1 There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
+Lack of direct sampling; instead CWT composition from electronic sampling in tribal net fishery and hatchery is used.
 Total catch is estimated using CRCs.
-Mark rate estimates obtained from commercial fishery.
-MSF- ODFW / WDFW- 04 Columbia R, Mouth upstream to Hood R Bridge, includes Buoy 10 Recreational 1 1 1 1 1 1 1 1 Creel survey and CRCs provide estimates of catch.
+Mark rate estimates obtained from tribal net fishery.
+MSF- WDFW-40 Skagit R Recreational 2 3 1 3 1 2 1 1 Due to mark mixed-bag regulations, current methods of CWT estimation do not apply.
+Proposal proposes to use CWT composition estimated from hatchery to estimate CWT impacts in fishery.
+No evaluation has been performed for this method for coho.
+Catch estimates from CRCs.
+Indirect estimates of CWTs via electronic sampling at hatchery.
+MSF- WDFW-41 Samish R Recreational 1 3 NA 4 1 2 0 0 No sampling for CWTs is planned and estimates of CWT impacts will not be made.
+There will be no opportunity to estimate mark rates or CWT impacts.
+MSF- ODFW / WDFW-04 Columbia R, Mouth upstream to Hood R Bridge, includes Buoy 10 Recreational 1 1 1 1 1 1 1 1 Creel survey and CRCs provide estimates of catch.
 Aerial surveys provide effort counts.
 Standard methods used for CWT estimates.
 Observed mark rates at Bonneville Dam for upriver stocks.
-MSF- ODFW / WDFW- 06 Lower Columbia River (Buoy 10 upstream to Beacon Rock) Commercial 1 1 1 1 1 2 1 1 Tangle Net, test fishery.
-Potential for random on-board monitoring.
-Biological sampling of landed catch at processing plants.
-Release mortality rate 5%